am0d/bit/Readme.md

     x = Project('ArbitraryProjectName')
-    x.files('source') # Grabs all files in source x.rmdir('source/arbitrary_platform') # buildit will ignore all files in this directory. bit.project(x)
+    x.files('source') # Grabs all files in source x.rmdir('source/arbitrary_platform') # bit will ignore all files in this directory. bit.project(x)